BenConstable/quick-configure/README.md

 QuickConfigure allows you to specify a simple JSON schema from which required config can be generated.
 No manually creating config files, no dirty work tree, and a simple script that can be incorporated into your build process.
-Easy!d
+Easy!

 ## Installation